 - Next, you will treat the area for the odor and/or stains that may be present.

 - Apply an enzyme-based cleaner.
 These are readily available in the cleaning aisle or with the pet supplies.
-These cleaners break down the odor-causing proteins so they can be removed completely.
-They are effective in removing stains as well.
+These cleaners eat up all the remainng matter, removing any odor or stain as it does.

 - Apply a liberal amount of cleaner to the area.